 Saturday, March 15, 2014

-Opera Southwest Artistic Director Anthony Barrese will moderate a panel discussion of the development of the music and staging for the upcoming production of Bizet’s The Pearl Fishers.
+Opera Southwest Artistic Director Anthony Barrese moderated a panel discussion including Roger Melone (Conductor), Sean Anderson (Zurga), and Nathaniel Merchant (stage director), about the development of the music and staging for the upcoming production of Bizet’s The Pearl Fishers.

 Saturday, October 12, 2013